 How to beat "cabin fever"

-Isolation frequently leads to depression in both patients and their partners.
+Isolation frequently leads to depression in both the person with CHF and their partners.
 It has also been linked with worsening physical health among family caregivers.
 Unfortunately, spouses tend to feel guilty if they go out with friends or engage in pleasurable activities.
 But staying cooped up only puts their own health, and ability to care for their loved one, at risk.

 There are many solutions to “cabin fever.”
 Help your relative’s spouse: